Forbes

 • Data structuring.
 Once validated, the data is converted into a standard, structured format that downstream systems can actually use.

 • Workflow integration.
-The structured data is routed into business systems, an ERP, a CRM, an accounting platform, triggering the next step in a process automatically.
+The structured data lands in your business systems: ERP, CRM, accounting platform.
+That triggers the next step on its own.

 IDP vs. Automated Document Processing (ADP)